Latae sententiae and ferendae sententiae

 The 1983 Code of Canon Law, which binds Catholics of the Latin Church, inflicts latae sententiae censures for certain forbidden actions.
 The current canon law that binds members of the Eastern Catholic Churches, the Code of Canons of the Eastern Churches, does not include latae sententiae penalties.

+The application of a latae sententiae penalty requires no intervention by a judge.
+It falls therefore mainly to individual faithful who, if they have committed a crime for which a latae sententiae penalty is envisaged, must conscientiously assess the existence of some mitigating circumstance.

 Penalties in the 1983 Code of Canon Law

 The censures that the 1983 Code of Canon Law envisages are excommunication, interdict, and suspension.
 Excommunication prohibits participation in certain forms of liturgical worship and church governance.
 Interdict involves the same liturgical restrictions as excommunication, but does not affect participation in church governance.
 Suspension, which affects only members of the clergy, prohibits certain acts by a cleric, whether the acts are of a religious character deriving from his ordination ("acts of the power of orders") or are exercises of his power of governance or of rights and functions attached to the office he holds.

-Latae sententiae delicts
+Latae sententiae sanctions

 Latae sententiae excommunications

-Unless the excusing circumstances outlined in canons 1321–1330 exist, the 1983 Code of Canon Law, that had a major update in 2021, imposes latae sententiae excommunication on the following:
+Unless the excusing circumstances outlined in canons 1321–1330 exist, the 1983 Code of Canon Law (significantly updated in 2021) imposes latae sententiae excommunication on the following: